First Setup

 Example Setup

-Here's how a typical freelance developer might set up their workspace:
+Here's how a typical freelance developer might set up their billing entity:

 • API Integration — $95/hr